jpswade/jpswade.github.io/_posts/2008-06-03-what-is-a-valid-email-address.md

 There we have it, how to validate an email address according to [[RFC2822](http://tools.ietf.org/html/rfc2822)].

-However, let&#8217;s stop right there and reflect on what we have here.
+However, let's stop right there and reflect on what we have here.
 What we have is regular expression based on [[RFC2822](http://tools.ietf.org/html/rfc2822)] that must be correct, but does it work? are there any problems?
 Well yes, there are some problems&#8230;

   * The comments, and content of comments have an infinite loop due to possible nested comments.
   * It does not appear to validate folding white space where it should.
   * It does not correctly validate domain literals (IP addresses), they are simply not validated by [[RFC2822](http://tools.ietf.org/html/rfc2822)], which means that IP addresses that (under current protocol) are invalid (eg: 300.300.300.300) .
-  * Domain names are not validated correctly either, IP addresses are allowed, when they shouldn&#8217;t be, and certain characters are allowed in places they shouldn&#8217;t, like dash (-) at the start or end of a domain name (eg: test@-example.com).
+  * Domain names are not validated correctly either, IP addresses are allowed, when they shouldn't be, and certain characters are allowed in places they shouldn't, like dash (-) at the start or end of a domain name (eg: test@-example.com).
   * Length is no concern, email addresses can be as long as you like, much like the regex.
-  * There are many more RFC&#8217;s to investigate and translate before we can fully validate all parts of an email address.
+  * There are many more RFC's to investigate and translate before we can fully validate all parts of an email address.
-  * The email address validation regular expression according to [[RFC2822](http://tools.ietf.org/html/rfc2822)] ALONE is almost 20,000 characters long, that&#8217;s BEFORE we look into solving these other issues.
+  * The email address validation regular expression according to [[RFC2822](http://tools.ietf.org/html/rfc2822)] ALONE is almost 20,000 characters long, that's BEFORE we look into solving these other issues.

 This is simply **unacceptable**.

-Although there are fixes and workarounds, in the form of stripping, and further validation based on other RFCs I began to feel that this wasn&#8217;t really suitable for validating real world email addresses.
+Although there are fixes and workarounds, in the form of stripping, and further validation based on other RFCs I began to feel that this wasn't really suitable for validating real world email addresses.

-Ultimately I feel that unless you&#8217;re building an mail client or an mail server sticking so strictly to the RFC (especially [[RFC2822](http://tools.ietf.org/html/rfc2822)]) isn&#8217;t always going to give you the best results, in real world situations.
+Ultimately I feel that unless you're building an mail client or an mail server sticking so strictly to the RFC (especially [[RFC2822](http://tools.ietf.org/html/rfc2822)]) isn't always going to give you the best results, in real world situations.

-Look around, email addresses in the real world aren&#8217;t so strict and are far more loosely defined.
+Look around, email addresses in the real world aren't so strict and are far more loosely defined.

-  * No folding white space (FWS) &#8211; I&#8217;ve never seen a multi-line email address field for a single address.
+  * No folding white space (FWS) &#8211; I've never seen a multi-line email address field for a single address.
   * No comments (CFWS) &#8211; Comments simply do not belong in an email address, they can go else where.
   * No quotes &#8211; When was the last time you saw quoted text in an email address?
   * No IP addresses, domains only &#8211; They are only used in temporary circumstances, not live.
   * No new lines &#8211; they could result in &#8220;email header injection&#8221;.
   * Reasonable lengths &#8211; both parts, and the whole thing needs to be kept to a reasonable maximum length.
-  * The domain part doesn&#8217;t need to be so strict &#8211; We can easily verify it later using DNS.
+  * The domain part doesn't need to be so strict &#8211; We can easily verify it later using DNS.
-  * TLDs need to be future proof &#8211; Don&#8217;t restrict yourself to a set list.
-Don&#8217;t forget about [IDN](http://idn.icann.org/).
+  * TLDs need to be future proof &#8211; Don't restrict yourself to a set list.
+Don't forget about [IDN](http://idn.icann.org/).
   * Most RFCs are outdated, and unreliable &#8211; Remember they are technical documents for servers and clients, but not for real world situations.
-  * Only need to validate real world email addresses &#8211; Don&#8217;t be concerned with edge case test samples.
+  * Only need to validate real world email addresses &#8211; Don't be concerned with edge case test samples.

 Hence forth, the rest of this article will concentrate on this &#8220;less strict&#8221; or &#8220;LOOSE&#8221; specification, defined by real world situations, rather than technical.